Mary Shaffner, Executive Director

 I was born and raised in the beautiful state of Kentucky and moved to Maryland in 2013.
 My teaching career began when I was chosen for Teach for America’s DC Corps in 2013 and through TFA and George Mason University, I received my master’s degree and certification in special education.
 Prior to teaching, I received my Bachelor of Arts in Psychology from the University of Kentucky and my Master of Science in Criminal Justice and worked in a detention center as a Mental Health Case Manager and Clinician.

-This is my fourth year teaching and my second year at DCI!
+This is my fifth year teaching and my third year at DCI!
 I have experience teaching math, reading, and writing, but I am passionate about teaching math as I struggled with that subject in school.
-I learned through my own struggles that if I looked at a problem in a different way, I could solve anything in my path (and I hope to teach that to our students, as well!)
+I learned through my own struggles that if I looked at a problem in a different way, I could solve anything in my path (and I hope to teach that to our students, as well!).

 Saludos!
 I am thrilled to be part of the DC International School team!
 I am an El Salvadoran, first generation born, D.C.
 Native!
 I attended and graduated from DC Public Schools, so working for a DC school is close to heart.
 As an urban child of immigrant parents, it is my passion to provide students and families with assurance of cultural understanding and academic success regardless of socio-economic backgrounds.